biokraft/my-cursor-framework/02-Cursor-for-Developers/03-The-SpecsForge-Framework.md

 - Configuration files and basic structure
 - Quick prototypes and proof-of-concepts

+#### When to Use [Claude Code](https://www.anthropic.com/claude-code) (Cross-Platform Alternative)
+✅ **Best for:**
+- Getting a different AI perspective on implementation
+- Cross-platform development workflow
+- When you want to leverage Claude's specific strengths
+- Teams using multiple AI coding environments

 **💡 Pro Tip:** For stock Agent mode tasks, end your prompt with: **"Make a todo list"** - this simple addition transforms the AI's output from scattered implementation into organized, actionable steps.

 #### TDV Mode Implementation (For Complex Features)